d3dc/Prickly/README.md

 ## About this project

-There are a few attempts to use Kactus to get a good git workflow going; But all of them are based on githooks and file watchers.
+There are a few attempts to use Kactus CLI or bash to get a good git workflow going; But all of them are based on githooks and file watchers.
 Why run another Node process when Sketch can watch our files for us?

 ## Acknowledgements